 E-MS: You're absolutely right, Elm.
 Is there anything else you'd like to add before we conclude this INNterview?

-E-MS: I couldn't have said it any better!
+E-MS: Thank you.
+I couldn't have said it any better!

 That's all, Folks!
 CLICK HERE to order your copy of Inn Lak'ech: A Journey to the Realm of Oneness.)